 - 1. The bulk of our employee population is comprised of restaurant employees who are paid hourly.
-Our restaurant employees' roles provide flexible employment opportunities, many of whom seek accommodating work schedules, supplemental income or social connection, although such flexible and part-time employment has the effect of lowering the annual total compensation for our median employee.
-We identified the median employee by examining the tax and payroll records of our entire employee population, excluding our Chief Executive Officer, as of June 15, 2018.
-Based on seasonal traffic patterns in our restaurants, we believe June is the month that is most representative of hours worked for the full year, occurring at a time when the summer travel season tends to drive increased traffic in our stores but not at a time that typically sees extraordinarily high traffic that would distort the calculation, such as the Thanksgiving holidays.
+Our restaurant employment opportunities provide significant flexibility to our employees, many of whom seek accommodating work schedules, supplemental income or social connection, although such flexible and part-time employment has the effect of lowering the annual total compensation for our median employee.
+We identified the median employee by examining the tax and payroll records of our entire employee population, excluding our Chief Executive Officer, as of June 15, 2021.
+Based on seasonal traffic patterns in our restaurants, we believe that, under normal circumstances, June is the month that is most representative of hours worked for the full year, occurring at a time when the summer travel season tends to drive increased traffic in our stores but not at a time that typically sees extraordinarily high traffic that would distort the calculation, such as the Thanksgiving holidays.
 Other than Ms. Cochran, all employees of the Company and its subsidiaries were considered in our identification of the median employee. - 2.
 To identify the median employee from our employee population, we compared the amount of gross wages (including reported tips) of our employees as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2.
 No cost of living adjustments were made to determine the median employee.
-We did not make any assumptions, adjustments or estimates with respect to total cash compensation, nor did we annualize the compensation for any employees who were not employed by us for all of 2018.
+We did not make any assumptions, adjustments or estimates with respect to total cash compensation, nor did we annualize the compensation for any employees who were not employed by us for all of 2021.
 We believe the use of gross wages for all employees is a consistently applied compensation measure. - 3.
 We identified our median employee by using this compensation measure, which we consistently applied to all our employees included in the calculation.
-Based on this methodology, our median employee was identified as a server in one of our restaurants who in 2018 was paid on an hourly basis and worked approximately 1,100 hours (or 20 hours per week over a 53 week fiscal year). - 4.
-After we had identified our median employee, we combined all of the elements of such employee's compensation for 2018 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$14,232. - 5.
-With respect to the annual total compensation of our Chief Executive Officer, we used the amount reported in the "Total" column for 2018 in the "Summary Compensation Table," above.
+Based on this methodology, our median employee was identified as a restaurant grill cook in one of our restaurants who in 2021 was paid on an hourly basis and worked approximately 1,266 hours (or 24 hours per week over a 52 week fiscal year).

+- 4. After we had identified our median employee, we combined all of the elements of such employee's compensation for 2021 in accordance with the requirements of Item 402(u)(2) of Regulation S-K, resulting in annual total compensation of \$14,843. - 5.
+With respect to the annual total compensation of our Chief Executive Officer, we used the amount reported in the "Total" column for 2021 in the "Summary Compensation Table," above.

 We believe our pay ratio is a reasonable estimate calculated in a manner consistent with applicable SEC rules, based on our employment and payroll records and the methodology described above.
 The SEC rules governing pay ratio disclosure allow companies to apply numerous different methodologies, exclusions and reasonable assumptions, adjustments and estimates that reflect their compensation practices.
-For that reason, shareholders should use caution in attempting to use the pay ratio reported above as a basis for comparison with other companies, as they may have different employment and compensation practices and might use various methodologies, exclusions, assumptions, adjustments and estimates in calculating their own pay ratios.
+For that reason, shareholders should use caution in attempting to use the pay ratio reported above as a basis for comparison with other companies, as they may have different employment and compensation practices and might use various methodologies, exclusions, adjustments, adjustments and estimates in calculating their own pay ratio.
 For similar reasons, our executive compensation process has not included an examination of our pay ratio.
 We have provided this pay ratio information for compliance purposes, and neither the Compensation Committee nor Company management have used the pay ratio measure to influence compensation actions or decisions.